 For all their fine qualities, SPAs do have some disadvantages when compared to multi-page applications.
 Let’s go over some of those.

-- Loss of Certain Editing Tools
+Loss of Certain Editing Tools

-- Difficulty with Personalization
+Difficulty with Personalization

-It’s also a valid point that SPAs are more challenging to personalize if you want to create an app that is distinctly on-brand.
+It’s also valid that SPAs are more challenging to personalize if you want to create an app that is distinctly on-brand.
 Because they are designed for much of the content to remain static when the page loads, you often have to spend time creating custom templates that utilize the color scheme or graphics that stand for your brand.
 Some developers feel that this sort of thing is easier with MPAs.

-- Poor SEO Optimization
+Poor SEO Optimization

 Since SPAs work on JS loading data upon request from the client, they lose search engine optimization functionality.
 Unchanging URLs mean a lack of unique addresses for different pages.

-This means that trying to optimize such a site for search engines becomes genuinely challenging.
+It means that trying to optimize such a site for search engines becomes genuinely challenging.
 Besides, optimization of such an app might be complex, though the majority of SPAs get indexed well by Google according to Google Webmaster Trends Analyst explanation:

-- Poor Link-Sharing Capabilities
+Poor Link-Sharing Capabilities

-- Difficult Analytics Tracking
+Difficult Analytics Tracking

 Analytics tools rely heavily on entire new pages loading in browsers, initiated by a new page load.
 SPAs don’t work this way.

-So when you adding the Google Analytics tracking code, you need to pay more attention to the code integration compared with the usual website.
-Some frameworks do provide open-source analytics integrations that address most of the major analytics providers.
+So when you add the Google Analytics tracking code, you need to pay more attention to the code integration than the usual website.
+Some frameworks provide open-source analytics integrations that address most major analytics providers.

 When to Create a Single-Page Application

-- You Wish to Build a Native-Like Browser Experience
+You Wish to Build a Native-Like Browser Experience

 A SPA is a setup through which you can build a high-functioning app that runs smoothly on any device and in any browser.
-The SPA system provides a chance to create a mobile app base, while at the same time, you can offer a native-like app experience that will work in popular browsers.
+The SPA system provides a chance to create a mobile app base while, at the same time, you can offer a native-like app experience that will work in popular browsers.

-- You Want a Fast, Dynamic Platform that Won’t Handle Lots of Data
+You Want a Fast, Dynamic Platform that Won’t Handle Lots of Data

-- You Need Fast Results
+You Need Fast Results

 Hence, the SPA is a great choice for MVP development.
-After that, you can collect user feedback, validate your app idea whether it is successful or not to develop the entire website.
+After that, you can collect user feedback and validate your app idea, whether it is successful or not to develop the entire website.
 So with SPA, you can grow your business much more rapidly than if you chose to implement MPA.

-- You Want Impressive Client-Side Functionality
+You Want Impressive Client-Side Functionality

-- You Have a Ready-Made API
+You Have a Ready-Made API

 If there is an API for public or internal use, you can use the SPA method to build it instead of trying to reproduce the needed logic with an MPA.